umbraco/UmbracoDocs/Contribute/How-to-add-a-new-version/index.md

 ---
 versionFrom: 8.0.0
-meta.Title: "A tutorial on how to add a new version of an existing article." meta.Description: "Through a very detailed tutorial learn all the steps involved with creating a new version of an article in the Umbraco Docs and how to target it for a specific version of Umbraco."
+meta.Title: "A tutorial on how to add a new version of an existing article."
+description: "Through a very detailed tutorial learn all the steps involved with creating a new version of an article in the Umbraco Docs and how to target it for a specific version of Umbraco."
 ---

 # How to add a new version of an article